tlswg/tls13-spec/draft-ietf-tls-tls13.md

 configuration
-: When 0-RTT is in use ({{early-data-indication}}) this contains the concatenation of the ServerConfiguration and Certificate messages from the handshake where the configuration was established.
+: When 0-RTT is in use ({{early-data-indication}}) this contains the concatenation of the ServerConfiguration and Certificate messages from the handshake where the configuration was established (including the type and length fields).
 Note that this requires the client and server to memorize these values.
 {:br }